ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/catch/emperor.jpg)](https://osu.ppy.sh/beatmapsets/979438)

 There is no Spotlights without a ::JBHyperion::{ user=4879508 } map.
-This time he and [Ascendance](https://osu.ppy.sh/users/Ascendance) grouped together and raised the new EMPEROR to the throne.
+This time he and ::Ascendance::{ user=2931883 } grouped together and raised the new EMPEROR to the throne.

 The OVERLORD difficulty deature dynamic jumps following the rhythm of the music neatly.
 Even though that this targets the more experienced players due to the very good flow it is very easy to follow the patterns and provides a good map to those who want to practice on harder difficulties.
 The second third features some very uncommon slider patterns accompanied with Hypers.